 Blume Public Interest Leaders in Residence Program

-The Office of Public Interest and Community Service and the Blume Public Interest Scholars Program at Georgetown Law welcomed six public interest lawyers to be members of the inaugural class of the Blume Public Interest Leaders in Residence program in Fall 2022.
-We are excited to invite a new class of applicants to join us in 2023.
+The Office of Public Interest and Community Service and the Blume Public Interest Scholars Program at Georgetown Law will welcome six public interest lawyers to be members of the Blume Public Interest Leaders in Residence program in Fall 2024.
 The program deepens the connection between the Georgetown Law public interest community and practitioners who are making significant contributions to important and emerging areas of public interest practice.

 Responsibilities and Funding

 Each Leader in Residence will complete a 3-day residency during the Fall 2024 semester at Georgetown Law’s campus in Washington, D.C.
 During their residency, they will provide career-related professional development and advising to the Blume Scholars and other public interest-minded students through scheduled one-on-one advising meetings, group learning sessions, and on-campus speaking engagements, including leading a session of the Blume Scholars’ Upper Level Seminar.

 Leaders in Residence will also collaborate with Blume Scholars and the Office of Public Interest and Community Service on practice-area specific resource development, to ensure that Leaders’ insight and expertise is available to the broader Georgetown Law community.

 Leaders in Residence will receive a $1000 honorarium and funding support for lodging, meals, travel, and transportation.